sqlxpert/stay-stopped-aws-rds-aurora/README.md

 }
 ```

-Why fetch tags separately when they are already present in the event?

-#### Amazon Q Developer Did Not Help
+#### Would Amazon Q Developer Have Helped?

-After multiple revision rounds in which _I_ told Amazon Q Developer about
+No. After multiple revision rounds in which _I_ told Amazon Q Developer about
 problems and solutions it should have anticipated based on AWS's own
 documentation, the bot's lack of depth was clear.
-It helped with the _form_ of
+It could have helped with
-resource definitions, but not with correct _content_.
-If you don't know the
+the _form_ of resource definitions, but not with correct _content_.
+If you
-extent of the documentation for the AWS services you use, and haven't read it
+don't know the extent of the documentation for the AWS services you use, and
-yourself, you will not be able to assess the accuracy of Amazon Q Developer's
+haven't read it yourself, you will not be able to assess the accuracy of
-claims.
-If you don't know distributed systems programming practices, you will
+Amazon Q Developer's claims.
+If you don't know distributed systems
-not be able to assess the reliability of the code that Amazon Q Developer
+programming practices, you will not be able to assess the reliability of the
-generates.
-If you don't know general programming principles, you risk
+code that Amazon Q Developer generates.
+If you don't know general programming
-accepting generated code that is long, repetitive, and hard to maintain.
+principles, you risk accepting generated code that is long, repetitive, and
+hard to maintain.

+> I have edited my prompts for brevity and reduced the indentation of the
+generated code excerpts for readability.
+Originals are available on request.
+Because the goal was to see whether artificial intelligence could develop a
+solution from scratch, replacing an experienced human developer or at least
+guiding a novice, I did not provide the Stay-Stopped code as context.
+"You can
+start an entirely new project...", according to the _Amazon Q User Guide_.
+I
+did not find attribution information while using Amazon Q Developer.
+If you
+claim credit for any part of the generated code and would like me to
+acknowledge your work, please get in touch.

 </details>